arcb01/g-narrator/README.md

 ## Known issues (Work in progress)
 - App sometimes crashes when display is loaded and clicking on the edges of the screen.
+- This app would be ideal if it worked in real-time.
+The issue is that it exsits a trade-off between accuracy and speed.

 ## Future work
 - [ ] Update documentation